 Foreign nationals can even participate in fundraising efforts on behalf of US candidates.
-What they can’t do is receive compensation for their activities, or contribute anything of value.
-Foreign nationals can also be used as vendors, but they must be paid their full fees.
-Any discount would be considered a contribution.
+What they can’t do is receive compensation for their activities or contribute anything of value.
+Foreign nationals can also serve as vendors, but they must be paid their full fees.
+Any discounts are considered a contribution.

 I’m aware of two specific instances in Second Life where there may be legitimate concerns regarding the involvement of foreign nationals in US political groups:

 - Cezary Fish, a Polish national, built the first Gravel campaign HQ.
 If Cezary were not paid his regular fee for construction and hosting, then his efforts would likely be considered a contribution.
-Since the Gravel group abandoned the location almost immediately, it seems unlikely that this will ever become a formal issue.
+However, since the Gravel group abandoned the location almost immediately, it seems unlikely that this will ever become a formal issue.
 The law regarding contributions from foreign nationals requires that a campaign return the donation immediately upon receipt — which is more or less what the Gravel group did.
 Also, the campaign maintains that Cezary was paid his full fee.
 Which would mean there was no violation of FECA rules.